-After a report is made and prior to a final determination, USD will provide written notification to the Complainant of options for accommodations, safety measures, and interim measures.
-USD will implement appropriate accommodations, safety measures, and interim measures to protect the Complainant and the needs of others involved in the incident, if so requested by the Complainant or others involved in the incident and if such measures are reasonably available, regardless of whether the Complainant chooses to make their report to local law enforcement or participate in any law enforcement investigation.
+After a report is made and prior to a final determination, USD will provide written notification to the complainant of options for accommodations, safety measures, and interim measures.
+USD will implement appropriate accommodations, safety measures, and interim measures to protect the complainant and the needs of others involved in the incident, if so requested by the complainant or others involved in the incident and if such measures are reasonably available, regardless of whether the complainant chooses to make his or her report to local law enforcement or participate in any law enforcement investigation.
 The implementation of these measures typically is coordinated by or under the supervision of the Title IX Coordinator or the Dean of Students.